microfossil/particle-classification-examples/docs/index.rst

 Getting started
 ---------------

-- `Read <introduction>`_ the introduction on ParticleTrieur, MISO and how to create a good training set for CNN models.
+- :doc:`Read <introduction>` the introduction on ParticleTrieur, MISO and how to create a good training set for CNN models.
-- `Install <installation>`_ ParticleTrieur and MISO
+- :doc:`Install <installation>` ParticleTrieur and MISO

 Citing